srajma/drafts/Articles/features/hinduism/philosophy.md

 There appear to be three basic motivating roots of Indian philosophy:

-1. **Intellectual speculation**, such as in Yajurveda and Book 10 of Ṛgveda, leading to questions about the nature of consciousness, afterlife and the creation of the universe.
+1. **Intellectual speculation**, such as in Yajurveda and Book 10 of r̥gveda, leading to questions about the nature of consciousness, afterlife and the creation of the universe.
 2. **Induction of ascetic, i.e. śramaṇa practices**, perhaps of non-Vedic origin (e.g. Vrātyas), in the form of Saṃnyāsa, demanding rationalization of meditation.
 3. **Vedāṅga**, i.e. the emphasis on precision in speech, thought and ritual as demanded for Vedic practice, motivating work in linguistics, exegesis, music and geometry